-In a surprise announcement, the Irish Government has announced that an exclusion zone will be put in place around the county of Westmeath.
-The exclusion zone and other additional measures will become effective from midnight tonight.
+In a surprise announcement, the Irish Government has announced that an exclusion zone will be put in place around the county of Westmeath to prevent the spread of Culchies.

-Speaking to the Press
+Speaking to the press – a government announcement

 Charles D Regan of the Department for Arts and Culture spoke to the press at today’s announcement.

-“For years now we have been aware of the spread of Culchieism which seemed to originate from the Midlands.
-However, recent scientific research has narrowed down the source of the outbreak to Westmeath.”
+“For years now, we have been aware of the spread of Culchieism, which seemed to originate from the Midlands.
+However, recent scientific research has narrowed down the source of the outbreak to Westmeath.

-“We, as a government, have an obligation to protect the rest of the country and it’s people from the spread of this disease.”
-He said.
+“We, as a government, have an obligation to protect the rest of the country and its people from the spread of this disease,” he said.

-Our research into this new strain of Culchieism has found that the county which gave us Joe Dolan, and one half of Foster and Allen is definitely the probable, likely source of Culchieism.
+Regan continued, “Our research into this new strain of Culchieism has found that the county that gave us Joe Dolan and one half of Foster and Allen is definitely the probable, likely source of Culchieism.

 “We tried everything from asking them nicely to slagging the buggers off.
-We even asked them to self-isolate but to be honest, your typical Culchie is just too thick to take any sort of a hint.”
+We even asked them to self-isolate, but to be honest, your typical Culchie is just too thick to take any sort of a hint.

-“So in fairness, we were left with no option but a great big fecking exclusion zone.
-So that’s it from midnight tonight Westmeath will be sewn up tighter than a rat’s arse.”
-The government spokesperson said, then added, “Serves them right so it does.”
+“So, in fairness, we were left with no option but a great big fecking exclusion zone.
+So that’s it from midnight tonight, Westmeath will be sewn up tighter than a rat’s arse,” the government spokesperson said.

-Westmeath County Council called an emergency meeting of its three-county councillors, which had to be cancelled as only one of them turned up.
+Westmeath County Council called an emergency meeting of its three-county councillors.
+However, it had to be cancelled as only one of them turned up.

 However, it is believed that four or five lads did hold a protest march for a few minutes in the car park of the Brazen Hussy Pub before going for one or two pints.

-“I’d have loved to have been there standing shoulder to shoulder with them, but the making of the ham sandwiches for the county finals always takes priority here in Westmeath so it does.
+“I’d have loved to have been there standing shoulder to shoulder with them.
+But the making of the ham sandwiches for the county finals always takes priority here in Westmeath, so it does.

-The zone itself will consist of a series of roundabouts and diversion signs being placed on all roads leading towards the county borders.
+The zone will consist of a series of roundabouts and diversion signs on all roads leading towards the county borders.

-“But one of the lads remarked that Culchies aren’t all that bright when it comes to reading maps and things and we have confiscated the one Sat-Nav that belonged to a Mullingar teacher.”
+“But one of the lads remarked that Culchies aren’t all that bright when it comes to reading maps and things.
+So, we have confiscated the one Sat-Nav that belonged to a Mullingar teacher.”

-“So we reckon if we put in a few roundabouts and diversion signs on all the roads, we’ll have the Culchies driving around in circles for weeks without getting anywhere.
+“We plan to put in a few roundabouts and diversion signs on all the roads.
+We reckon this will have the Culchies driving around in circles for weeks without getting anywhere.